Przewalski's horse: History

-The wild population was already rare at the time of its first scientific characterization.
-Przewalski reported seeing them only from a distance and may actually have instead sighted herds of local onager, Mongolian wild asses, and he was only able to obtain the type specimen from Kirghiz hunters.
+The wild population was already rare at its first scientific characterization.
+Przewalski reported seeing them only from a distance and may have instead sighted herds of local onager Mongolian wild asses.
+He was only able to obtain specimens of the type from Kirghiz hunters.
 The range of Przewalski's horse was limited to the arid Dzungarian Basin in the Gobi Desert.
-It has been suggested that this was not their natural habitat, but, like the onager, they were a steppe animal driven to this inhospitable last refuge by the dual pressures of hunting and habitat loss to agricultural grazing.
-There were two distinct populations recognized by local Mongolians, a lighter steppe variety and a darker mountain one, and this distinction is seen in early twentieth-century descriptions.
+It has been suggested that this was not their natural habitat, but, like the onager, they were a steppe animal driven to this barren last refuge by the dual pressures of hunting and habitat loss to agricultural grazing.
+There were two distinct populations recognized by local Mongolians, a lighter steppe variety and a darker mountain one.
+This distinction is seen in early twentieth-century descriptions.
 Their mountainous habitat included the Takhiin Shar Nuruu (The Yellow Wild-Horse Mountain Range).
 In their last decades in the wild, the remnant population was limited to the small region between the Takhiin Shar Nuruu and Bajtag-Bogdo mountain ridges.